 App Alerts allow you to select either one app or a multiple set of apps to track any metric Sensor Tower provides.
-Sensor Tower allows you to track either the iOS, Android, or unified version of the app to ensure you aren't missing any information.
-There is no limit to how many apps you'd like to track within one alert so select as many as you want!
+Sensor Tower will enable you to track either the iOS, Android, or unified version of the app to ensure you aren't missing any information.
+There is no limit to how many apps you'd like to track within one alert, so select as many as you want!

-(Example: Alert set for 3 apps, Clash of Clans, Golf Clash, and Candy Crush for the App Store)
+(Example: Alert set for three apps, Clash of Clans, Golf Clash, and Candy Crush for the App Store)

-Once you have your apps selected, you'll next select the metric you are interested in tracking for these apps.
-Since apps are prone to changes, we track 55 different alert types including when they're updated, whenever they receive positive or negative reviews, and when they start advertising more, for example.
-Additionally, you can select an action which allows you to determine what has to happen to this metric for you to be notified.
+Once you have your apps selected, you'll next choose the metric you are interested in tracking for these apps.
+Since apps are prone to changes, we track 55 different alert types, including when they're updated, whenever they receive positive or negative reviews, and when they start advertising more, for example.
+Additionally, you can select an action that allows you to determine what has to happen to this metric for you to be notified.

 (Example: A spike in downloads)

 The different action types change when and what you'll be notified on and are as follows:

 (Some action types are not available for all metrics)

 - Report: Get a general report on the metric selected to just keep up to date on the metric.